-Genomic DNA Quality Assessment
+Enhance and Streamline DNA Quality Assessment

-The Fragment Analyzer systems provide researchers with robust gDNA analysis solutions to fit any throughput need, from 12 samples in about one hour, to over 2,400 samples in 24 hours.
+Agilent’s Fragment Analyzer systems provide you with robust gDNA analysis solutions to fit any throughput need – from 12 samples in about one hour, to over 2,400 samples in 24 hours.

 The Genomic DNA 50 kb kit (p/n DNF-467) provides confident assessment of gDNA smears through 60 kb.
 A single 200-fold dilution greatly simplifies sample preparation, conserving researcher time.